avithekkc/P1-moive-data-analysis/README.md

 In order to find top director who have given Hit movies that had a very good ROI we filtered out the top directors based on average ROI.
 ![AVERAGE ROI BY DIRECTOR](https://github.com/avithekkc/P1-moive-data-analysis/blob/main/images/avg_roi_director.jpg?raw=true)
 ##  Conclusions
-Based on the data available I would recommend Microsoft to to make a movie that has ultra low or low budget on a Thriller Drama Movie with of the following Directors
+Based on the data available I would recommend Microsoft to to make a movie that has ultra low or low budget on a Thriller Drama Movie with one of the following Directors

  - John R. Leonetti
  - James Wan